sifulan-access-federation/ifirexman-training/README.md

 - The infrastructure is based on a typical Kubernetes cluster setup where you need to prepare several master and worker nodes.

-- Optionally, you can also prepare a node that serves as a management (or login) node used to setup and manage your Kubernetes cluster and IdP-as-a-Service.
+- Optionally, you can also prepare a node that serves as a management (or login) node used to setup and manage your Kubernetes cluster and IdP-as-a-Services.

 - These nodes do not necessarily need a public IP address.
 Instead, a private IP address is sufficient.